What You’ll Learn in This Article

 Indoors or in a light-controlled greenhouse, introducing an artificial 12/12 light cycle will force a cannabis plant to flower.

 When Is Cannabis Ready for Harvest?

 A female plant is generally ready to harvest when the glands on the top of the capillary stalked trichomes turn from clear to a milky white color.
-Some cultivators are also able to use the color of the pistils to time their harvest.
-Pistils tend to change from either white to orange or red to brown.
+Some cultivators are also able to use the color of the stigmas to time their harvest.
+Stigmas tend to change from either white to orange or red to brown.
 Growers should also be aware of the typical flowering times of the cultivars they’re growing.

 Harvesting Your Cannabis

 Once the cannabis plant is ready for harvest, its precious and delicate trichomes are in one of their most vulnerable states.
-Overexposure to oxygen, light, and heat may degrade cannabinoids and terpenes, or activate them prematurely.
+Overexposure to oxygen, light, and/or heat may degrade cannabinoids and terpenes, or activate them prematurely.
 Trichomes become more fragile and therefore more susceptible to breaking off the plant if mishandled under extreme conditions.
-When harvesting cannabis plants, growers should implement methods of drying, trimming, and curing that reduce the amount of agitation of the plant in order to limit any damage to the trichome glands.
+When harvesting cannabis plants, growers should implement methods of drying, trimming, and curing that reduce the amount of agitation the plant experiences in order to limit any damage to the trichome glands.